 With years of experience and advanced training devoted to orthopaedic sports medicine care, our specialty-trained providers at Desert Orthopaedic Center are the region's experts in accurately diagnosing and effectively treating sports-related injuries and conditions, and they are dedicated to working with you to develop an appropriate treatment plan suited to your unique needs and goals.

-Our sports medicine specialists, Dr. John Baldauf, Dr Hugh Bassewitz, Dr. Thomas Dunn, Dr. Roger Fontes, Dr. Matthew Fouse, Dr. Chad Hanson, Dr. Lawrence Huff, Dr. Parminder Kang, Dr. Andrew Kim, Dr. Daniel Lee, Dr. Michael Lee, Dr. Michael Miao, Dr. Steven Nishiyama, Dr. Archie Perry, Dr. Abdi Raissi, Dr. Walter Song, Dr. Timothy Sutherland, Dr. Craig Tingey, Dr. Troy Watson, Dr. Richard Winder, and Dr. Richard Woodworth, have the knowledge and expertise to accurately diagnose and effectively treat your sports injury or condition.
+Our sports medicine specialists, Dr. John Baldauf, Dr Hugh Bassewitz, Dr. Thomas Dunn, Dr. Roger Fontes, Dr. Matthew Fouse, Dr. Chad Hanson, Dr. Lawrence Huff, Dr. Parminder Kang, Dr. Andrew Kim, Dr. Daniel Lee, Dr. Michael Lee, Dr. Michael Miao, Dr. Steven Nishiyama, Dr. Archie Perry, Dr. Abdi Raissi, Dr. Walter Song, Dr. Timothy Sutherland, Dr. Craig Tingey, Dr. Troy Watson, Dr. Richard Winder, Dr. Richard Woodworth, and Dr. Jessica Zarndt, have the knowledge and expertise to accurately diagnose and effectively treat your sports injury or condition.

 To consult with a sports medicine doctor at our practice, please request an appointment online or call (702) 731-4088 to be seen at one of our offices conveniently located in Las Vegas or Henderson, Nevada.